sidneyshafer/react-starter-template/readme.md

 const root = ReactDOM.createRoot(document.getElementById('root'));
 root.render(<App />);
 ```
-`import React from 'react';`
+`// import React from 'react';`
-* This imports the core React library, which is needed to use JSX (JavaScript XML) and create React components.
+* Imports the core React library, which is needed to use JSX (JavaScript XML) and create React components.
+* Starting from release 17, however, you no longer need this statement.

 `import ReactDOM from 'react-dom/client';`
 * `ReactDOM` is a library that interacts with the DOM to render React components.